SeanRoy/lambda-maven-plugin/README.md

 ### Releases
 BETA
 * Add support for configuration many lambda functions in one deliverable, supports config in JSON
-* Add support for aliases like DEV, TEST, PROD
+* Add support for version aliases
-* Add support for VPC security groups per alias
-* Add support for VPC subnets per aias
 * Change defaults
 * Fixed some mainor code smells
 * Remove support mojo for deleting lambda function
 * Remove support for annotations
 * Refactor code to java8
-* Toggle suffixing a function name
 * Add publish flag, which controls Lambda versioning in AWS

 1.0.2